apache/stanbol/commons/solr/README.md

 This example shows how to lookup the default CoreContainer and create a SolrServer for the core "mydata".

-    ComponentContext context; //typical parsed to the activate method BundleContext bc = context.getBundleContext();
+    ComponentContext context; //typical passed to the activate method BundleContext bc = context.getBundleContext();
     ServiceReference coreContainerRef =
         bc.getServiceReference(CoreContainer.class.getName());
     CoreContainer coreContainer = (CoreContainer) bc.getService(coreContainerRef)
-    SolrServer server = new EmbeddedSolrServer(coreContainer,"mydata");
+    SolrServer server = new EmbeddedSolrServer(coreContainer, "mydata");

 Now there might be cases where several CoreContainers are available and "mydata" is not available on the default one.
 The "default" refers to the one with the highest "service.ranking" value.
 In this case we need to know a available property we can use to filter for the right CoreContainer.
 In this case we assume the index is on a CoreContainer registered with the name "myserver".

-    ComponentContext context; //typical parsed to the activate method BundleContext bc = context.getBundleContext();
+    ComponentContext context; //typical passed to the activate method BundleContext bc = context.getBundleContext();
     //now lets use the IndexReference to create the filter IndexReference indexRef = new IndexReference("myserver","mydata");